History of TOA ~From 1908 to 2008~

 Contract concluded with Asahi Glass Co., Ltd. for sale of No. 7 section (approximately 80,000 m2)

-Creation of the Keihin industrial zone following the Great Kanro Earthquake
+Creation of the Keihin industrial zone following the Great Kanto Earthquake

 Tokyo Bay Marine Works was founded in January 1920 and acquired Tsurumi Marine Works taking over all its projects with a broader vision of extending the reclamation area from Tsurumi into Tokyo Bay.